 I had great fun making these little flowered egg covers.
 My testers did as well as they kept commenting how addictive they were…they couldn’t quit making them.
 What child wouldn’t want to get a plastic egg with candy in it, wrapped in a “Flowered Egg Cover”?
 The top of the cover is still open so that you can run fishing line through the holes in the plastic eggs and hang them from a tree or in the windows of your house.
-Bonus!
-If you string a ribbon or long chain right under the petals, your little one can use it as a change purse when Easter is over.
-WIN!
+Buy the ad free pdf at Ravelry.

 I had scraps of yarn left over from the Mesh Over Brook Poncho, and they looked like Easter, and I just had to do something with that delicious yarn!

 Keep scrolling to find the Free Crochet Pattern.
-If you would like to have the pdf in your library you can pick that up for less than you would pay for a cuppa.
+If you would like to have the pdf in your library you can pick that up for less than you would pay for a cup of coffee.

 The pic below is great for pinning to your boards on Pinterest.

 EASY: Any 3 weight yarn, I chose Lion Brand’s Mandala yarn, in Robin Egg and Draco Sparkle, using the scraps left over from the Over Brook Mesh Poncho and other projects.
 Approx. 12 – 15 yds